top of page

 It’s no secret that a lot of kids don’t eat as well as they should.
 Because of this, many parents give their kids vitamins to help fill in the gaps.

-Unfortunately, the kids vitamins on the market have a lot of drawbacks and are filled with all kinds of crap.
+Unfortunately, the kids' vitamins on the market have a lot of drawbacks and are filled with all kinds of crap.
 However, since there have been no clean, whole-food children's vitamins, what choice did people have but to use the subpar products?

 There is a multitude of problems with nearly all kid's vitamins.